benchristel/react-flow-snowpack-taste/README.md

 See [@benchristel/taste](https://npmjs.com/package/@benchristel/taste) for more info about the test framework.

+## Support

+If you run into problems, or you find simple ways to improve the development experience, please let me know by opening an issue on this repo.

 ## Known Issues

 The dev server crashes sometimes (when you rename a JS file?
 TODO: figure out exactly what the trigger is).